 You will take a series of tests that are being used because they are a fair and objective measure to assess your skills and abilities that are considered important for success in this apprenticeship position you have applied for.
 The tests allow us to access information that would not be otherwise available from other assessment methods and is an objective measurement of your current abilities and skills for the position you have applied for.

-The tests that you will be taking are; Numerical Reasoning, Verbal Comprehension, Mechanical Comprehension, Technical Understanding and Spatial Recognition.
+The tests that you will be taking are; Numerical Reasoning, Verbal Comprehension, Mechanical Comprehension, Technical Understanding, Spatial Recognition and Electrical Reasoning.

 Numerical Reasoning; is designed to measure your reasoning ability when handling numerical information.
 The data is laid out in the form of short written problems, some of which are supported by diagrams.
 The numerical reasoning test comprises of written problems involving percentages, fractions, decimals and diagrams as well as knowledge of the four basic rules of arithmetic.
 Calculators will be allowed for this test, however, blank paper will be provided for any workings out you may require during the test.